geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or who, and soon the fatal time must come,

-Oh ! who shall guard her from the treacherous Gnome !
+Oh! who shall guard her from the treacherous Gnome!

 Yet still unshaken faith in Ariel's power